fmshot2/My-Portfolio/README.md

 My Complete Portfolio

-This project is created to show my personal Portfolio and connect me to employers and clients.
+This project is created to show my personal Portfolio and selected works

 ## Built With